 Families choosing foster care through Christian Family Care have said “yes” to the Lord and a journey of faith and trust in his providential care of His children through them.
 By providing temporary care to children who have experienced the impact of neglect, trauma, and abuse – our foster families give children an opportunity to heal, finding a practical demonstration of God’s love and the opportunity to know him personally through the witness of their families and the hearing of the gospel message.

-Through our regular foster care contract with the Department of Economic Security, families can minister to children coming through the state child protective system.
+Through our Arizona foster care contract with the Department of Child Safety, families can minister to children coming through the state child protective system.
 We recently gained the state wide opportunity to minister to children who need higher levels of care through the Department of Developmental Disabilities.
 These children come with disabilities such as autism, mental retardation, and other developmental and physical challenges.

 Is God calling you to become a foster parent?